ucsd-cse110-fa23/cse-110-project-team-20/README.md

 4. Run these commands in order, letting each one fully complete before the next:

 ```
-./gradlew runServer # will display available ip addresses
+./gradlew runServer
 ```

 **NOTE:** If the server need to be accessed from outside of localhost, please make sure to update the config as well.
+If the server indicates that `localhost` is in the config, it will prompt possible IP addresses for the configuration.

 # How to Use